 In this session we will distil the main points you’ll need to consider when selecting the right investment manager for your charity.
 There are a lot of decisions to make before you start your search.
 Active or passive?
 Pooled or segregated?
 Income or total return?
 It’s a long process for a charity to change investment manager so it’s important you appoint one you can see yourself working with for the long term.
 You’ll leave this session better equipped to make this important decision.

-Elliot Bancroft, investment director and Olivia Merrick, investment manager, Rathbone Investment Management
+Elliot Bancroft, investment director and Freddy Snowden, Assistant Investment Manager, Rathbone Investment Management

 12.50PM - 1.50PMLunch, networking and time to visit exhibition